sema4hai/s4-msdw2trinetx/README.md

 # s4-msdw2trinetx

-This repo contains three majoy applications,
+This repo contains three major applications,

-- pd-msdw-cmd-app: a command line app to transform MSDW into a TriNetX-LITE CDM
+- pd-msdw-cmd-app: a command line app to transform MSDW EHR into a TriNetX-LITE CDM
-- pd-loinc2hpo-app: a command line app for LOINC2HPO transformation for MSDW (after transforming to the TriNetX-LITE CDM)
+- pd-loinc2hpo-app: a command line app for LOINC2HPO transformation  (after transforming to the TriNetX-LITE CDM; for MSDW only)
 - pd-dmsdw-cmd-app: a command line app to transform DMSDW into a TriNetX-LITE CDM

 \* What does "TriNetX-LITE" mean?
 It basically means the resulting data is very close to but not exactly TriNetX CDM.